karlseguin/the-little-redis-book/en/redis.md

 If you are new to Lua, you should go over each line carefully.
 It might be useful to know that `{}` creates an empty `table` (which can act as either an array or a dictionary), `#TABLE` gets the number of elements in the TABLE, and `..` is used to concatenate strings.

 `eval` actually take 4 parameters.
 The second parameter should actually be the number of keys; however the Ruby driver automatically creates this for us.
 Why is this needed?
-Consider how the above looks like when executed from the CLI:
+Consider how the above looks when executed from the CLI:

     eval "....." "friends:leto" "m"
     vs